 Lafayette is one of the few communities in Colorado to offer grants to directly support the preservation of older buildings.
 Since 2014, the Historic Preservation Board has awarded over $26,000 to help defray the cost of maintenance, repairs, and restoration of historic buildings.
 View the summary presentation and past approved projects.

-Apply for a Historic Building Improvement Grant to repair or restore buildings 50 years and older.
+Grant awards are given to repair or restore buildings 50 years and older.
 Grant awards vary from $500 to $2,000.

 Type of projects